Gov. Cooper talks workforce development at Fleet Readiness Center East

-MARINE CORPS AIR STATION CHERRY POINT, (WNCT) – Governor Roy Cooper paid a visit to the Fleet Readiness Center East at Marine Corps Air Station Cherry Point Tuesday afternoon to speak about workforce development.
+CHERRY POINT, N.C.
+(WNCT) – Governor Roy Cooper paid a visit to the Fleet Readiness Center East at Marine Corps Air Station Cherry Point Tuesday afternoon to speak about workforce development.

 More than 4,000 civilian, military and contractor personnel are employed.
 In August, 40 more people were added to their payroll as part of the National Apprenticeship Program.